reinauer/identify/README.md

 ## Sync with your own Board Database?

 If you're managing an own board database in your project, feel invited to sync it with [this database](src/identify/ID_Database.s).
 However, it would only be fair if you then also share the boards that are missing here.
 Please open an issue, send a merge request, or just get in contact with me.
 Thank you!

+The PCI database is provided by [The PCI ID Repository](https://pci-ids.ucw.cz/).
+Please consult their project if you find missing or incorrect PCI board records, or if you want to use their database in your project.
+Note that the Identify database does not include PCI extensions from AMD and Intel to keep the database compact, as these extensions are mostly PC boards and processors.

 ## License